dgroomes/electron-playground/realistic/README.md

     * DONE Abstract a `watchWebpackPromisified` function similar to the `runWebpackPromisified` function.
     * DONE Register convenient shutdown handler when Electron process exits
     * What's the 'packageAfterCopy' hook for?
 (Update: not sure but seems like it doesn't matter)
+* [x] DONE Package does not work.
+I thought it did.
+I missed a deep well in the webpack pre-packaging work: the `resolveForgeConfig` and `packageAfterCopy` hooks.
+    * DONE Implement the effect of `resolveForgeConfig`: ignore everything but `.webpack/` during packaging.
+    * DONE Implement the effect of `packageAfterCopy`.
+* [ ] `ProjectForgePlugin`.
+Turn the `MyForgeWebpackPlugin` into a project-specific plugin.
+This plugin is tailored to the needs of the project, going further than just webpack-specific things.
+This is a trade-off.
+It gives up the generic quality of the plugin code (and thus "off-the-shelf reusability") but it removes layers of indirection (good).
+For example, there won't be a need for webpack-merge, or the merging/resolving of the Forge config in the `resolveForConfig` hook.
 * [ ] SKIP Drop the `WebpackConfig.ts` code and use my own webpack config (this is phase 2 of the overall custom plugin)
     * Update: maybe I won't do this.
 The AssetRelocatorPatch is a particularly nasty implementation detail.
 I don't want to maintain that.